oppermaa/gvsu-cis350-CoolKids/docs/articles.md

 ### *Turkish Okka (Weight):*
 1 okka = 1.2829 kg

-Derived from Ottoman measurements, used somewhat rarely today.
+Derived from Ottoman measurements, this unit of weight is rarely used today, if at all.

 Articles:
 - [Use and variations across other cultures](https://en.wikipedia.org/wiki/Oka_(mass))